Drop the Selling Pressure

 .

 Uncover the problem, who needs help, and the consequences.
-Encourage them to share how the problem feels, including what happens if nothing improves.
+Encourage them to share their feelings about the problem, including what happens if nothing improves.
 Rephrase what you heard.
 Let them confirm you have it right.
 Wrap up with a vivid recount of their feelings and aspirations.

 You help them visualize a better future.